VRConservation/confi/forward.md

 ![wob](/figures/wob.png)

 **Framework**
-1. Quantifies regional watershed/landscape resilience targets.
+1. Quantify regional watershed/landscape resilience targets.
-2. Quantifies potential watershed resilience project benefits or values from a variety of project types that can generate those benefits (e.g., forest thinning, irrigation upgrades, agricultural land repurposing leading to water replenishment, carbon sequestration, and economic uplift).
+2. Quantify potential watershed resilience project benefits or values from a variety of project types that can generate those benefits (e.g., forest thinning, irrigation upgrades, agricultural land repurposing leading to water replenishment, carbon sequestration, and economic uplift).
 3. Identifies the most cost-effective cross-watershed resilience solution to pursue.
 4. Helps organize partner efforts around that optimal solution and then integrates priority project identification, planning, permitting, and coordinated pursuit of funding into an action plan.